raav3n/HtB-CyberApocalypse23/BLOCKCHAIN/Navigating The Unknown.md

 - our rpc ip/port
 - the contract's address
 - contract abi (I'll get to that)
+	- gas (is included in the abi but didnt seem like we needed it for this)
 - function name
 - function arguments
 - none (its simply just some random number blockchain uses for a block, means 'number only used once')